davidtchiu/davidtchiu.github.io/teaching/cs161/syllabus.md

 - Object-oriented programming
 - Arithmetic manipulation
 - Conditional logic
-- Loops
+- Loops and nested loops
-- Methods
-- Basic data structures
+- Arrays, 2D Arrays, ArrayLists
 - Input/output: file and user interaction
-- Elementary complexity analysis

 #### Student Learning Objectives
 After the successful completion of this course, students should be able to:

--  Develop programs that use the fundamental programming constructs: assignment and expressions, basic I/O, conditional and iterative statements.
+- Develop programs that use the fundamental programming constructs: assignment and expressions, basic input/output, conditional and iterative statements.
 - Develop programs using functions (methods) with parameter passing.
 - Develop programs that create simple classes and instantiate objects of those classes.
-- Develop programs that effectively use the different structured data types provided in Java like arrays/lists and maps.
+- Develop programs that effectively use the different structured data types provided in Java like arrays/lists.
+- Develop programs that use external or language-provided libraries (APIs).
+- Write effective comments for a program specifying what it does.
 - Develop programs that use file I/O to provide data persistence across multiple executions.
-- Develop programs that use language-provided libraries and frameworks (where applicable).
-- Write effective comments for a program specifying what it does.
+(Time permitting).

 #### Grades
 Your overall grade is broken down as as follows: